scotttesler/yodasay/README.md

 or

-    yodathink node.js is cool
+    yodathink Node.js is cool

-It acts in the same way as the original yodasay, so consult `yodasay(1)` or run `yodasay -h`
+It acts (well, it will eventually) in the same way as charactersay, so consult `charactersay(1)` or run `charactersay -h`

 ## Usage as a module